 A line along the top of the larva.

-An antenna-like elongated flexible unsegmented extension on the body,
+An antenna-like elongated flexible unsegmented extension on the body, usually on larvae.

 A plant or plants that the larvae feed on.